Troubleshooting methods for when OpsItems from member accounts are not displayed for delegated administrators in OpsCenter cross-account management

 Notes and summary

-1. Difference in UI regarding centralized management
+1. Differences in UI for centralized management

 Conclusion